AI-Assisted Product Design in Practice

 Phase 3: Making the Prototype Believable

-Instead of connecting to a backend, I created simulated states so the interface could reflect:
+To make the prototype usable for testing, I created simulated states so the interface could reflect:

 new user